-For twelve weeks a year Australia's picturesque wetlands — usually peaceful havens and home for our unique wildlife — are transformed into killing fields...
+For up to twelve weeks a year Australia's picturesque wetlands — usually peaceful havens and home for our unique wildlife — are transformed into killing fields...

-Native ducks and even endangered and 'protected' birds like swans are gunned down by shooters, their fragile bodies peppered with gunshot.
+Native ducks and even endangered and 'protected' birds are gunned down by shooters, their fragile bodies peppered with pellets.
 Many are maimed and left for dead, with broken limbs and punctured internal organs.

 The 'lucky' ones are killed instantly.
 The unlucky ones — an estimated one out of every four birds shot — will suffer for days or even weeks before finally succumbing to their injuries.

-Perhaps most shocking of all?
+Perhaps most awful of all?
 This cruelty is inflicted upon defenceless animals in the name of a 'sport' that the majority of caring Australians oppose.

-Duck shooting has already been banned in Queensland, New South Wales and Western Australia due to extreme cruelty.
+Duck shooting has already been banned in Queensland, New South Wales and Western Australia on animal cruelty grounds.
+Even in Victoria and South Australia, shooting seasons have previously been cancelled when waterbird populations were low.
 Now you can help inspire compassion for our precious native waterbirds by demanding an end to duck shooting across the rest of Australia.

-Please join us to call on the governments of VIC, SA, TAS and the NT, urging them to protect our unique wildlife by banning duck shooting »
+Please join us in calling on the Premier of Victoria to protect unique wildlife by banning duck shooting »